braveclojure/bcjobs-blog/source/2021-06-28-a-better-clojure-job-board.html.md

 integration with Stripe so you can manage payments without having to contact me, etc. etc. etc. The main point is that I want the site help us all as much as a job board possibly can.
-My hope is that this massive upgrade, which I've worked on for more than a year, will be good for companies, good for devlopers, and good for the entire Clojure community.
+My hope is that this massive upgrade, which I've worked on for over a year, will be good for companies, good for devlopers, and good for the entire Clojure community.

 ### Subscription benefits